ixianslab/srh-data-science/README.md

 `jupyter-book build notebooks/ --builder pdfhtml`

-This builds a pdf vesion from the previously created html files by emulating a browser (chromium).After the build completes, the pdf can be found in `repo-name/notebooks/_build/pdf/`
+This builds a pdf version from the previously created html files by emulating a browser (chromium).After the build completes, the pdf can be found in `repo-name/notebooks/_build/pdf/`

 ## Push to repo
 `ghp-import -n -p -f notebooks/_build/html`